Campbellton Neighbourhood Association

 Community Projects

-Improving parks, trails, placemaking, and shared spaces shaped by local voices and volunteer leadership.
+Improving access to the river through Rescue the River initiatives, revitalizing and creating parks, trails, and shared spaces shaped by local voices and volunteer leadership.

 Advocacy & Collaboration

-Working alongside the City of Campbell River, funders, and community partners to move neighbourhood priorities forward.
+Working alongside the City of Campbell River, Vancouver Island University, Rotary, funders, and community partners to move neighbourhood priorities forward.

 Tourism & Local Economy